 Schedule

-We'll undertake a robust stakeholder process as we prepare to apply for a Certificate of Need and Route Permit from the Minnesota Public Utilities Commission.
+We're in the midst of a robust stakeholder process as we prepare to apply for a Certificate of Need and Route Permit from the Minnesota Public Utilities Commission in late summer 2023.

-The schedule is subject to change.
+\The schedule is subject to change.